One Obvious Reason Why Peter Kreeft’s Case for the Resurrection of Jesus FAILS

 • SPIRITUAL RESURRECTION THEORY

-If these seven skeptical theories are indeed alternative skeptical theories that are not encompassed by the four skeptical theories that Kreeft and Tacelli examine, then there are at least eleven different skeptical theories that a Christian apologist must refute in order for a case for the resurrection, using Kreeft and Tacelli’s logic, to be successful.
-Refuting only four out of eleven skeptical theories clearly FAILS to refute all eleven of these skeptical theories.
+If these nine skeptical theories are indeed alternative skeptical theories that are not encompassed by the four skeptical theories that Kreeft and Tacelli examine, then there are at least thirteen different skeptical theories that a Christian apologist must refute in order for a case for the resurrection, using Kreeft and Tacelli’s logic, to be successful.
+Refuting only four out of thirteen skeptical theories is very unlikely to constitute a refutation of all thirteen of these skeptical theories.

 THE FOUR SKEPTICAL THEORIES EXAMINED BY KREEFT AND TACELLI

-In order to determine whether some or all of the above seven skeptical theories are in fact alternatives to the four theories that Kreeft and Tacelli examine, we first need to understand the content of the four skeptical theories that they examine.
+To determine whether some or all of the above nine skeptical theories are in fact alternatives to the four theories that Kreeft and Tacelli examine, we first need to understand the content of the four skeptical theories that they examine.

 Here are the four skeptical theories (with brief characterizations) that Kreeft and Tacelli attempt to disprove: